 - Do not encourage any local wildlife by providing food.

 - Do not place a belled collar on your cat.
-This will act as a dinner bell for a hungry coyote.
+This will act like a dinner bell for a hungry coyote.

 - Learn when predatory animals hunt, and restrict your cat’s outdoor time during these hours.